endojs/endo/packages/daemon/DESIGN.md

 user's home directory.
 Endo persists **powers** between restarts by storing formulas in the user's home directory.
-A formula describes how Endo should recreate and distribute a value, including powerful capability bearing objects if it restarts.
+A formula describes how Endo should recreate a value, including powerful capability bearing objects if it restarts.

 When Endo runs a confined program, it provides a Powers object that the confined program can use to **request** powers from the user.